-IR4560 Faith, Politics, and War: The Augustinian Tradition in IR SCOTCAT Credits: 30 SCQF Level 10 Semester: 1 Academic year: 2017/8 Planned timetable: To be arranged.
+IR4560 Faith, Politics, and War: The Augustinian Tradition in IR

+SCOTCAT Credits: 30 SCQF Level 10 Semester 1

+Academic year: 2018/9

+Availability restrictions: Not automatically available to General Degree students

+Planned timetable: 12.00 noon Mon

 Situated within a recent reassessment of the relation between religion and international politics, this module is designed to investigate the theological dimension in international theory primarily via an examination of Christian Realism and the Augustinian tradition in IR.
 In particular, the module revisits important theological moments in IR theory as exemplified in the work of Reinhold Niebuhr, Herbert Butterfield, Martin Wight and Hans Morgenthau and assesses the political theologies informing their thought.
 Finally, the module critically evaluates the recent worldwide revamping of political theology in international relations and examines the implications of recasting International Relations as a theo-political discourse for rethinking the global politics of religion.